pedrohsmaia/datablood/README.md

 - I get the error `network request failed` when trying to signin or signup for the app

 This error is likely caused my not having Supabase setup correctly and running in docker.

+- Where is the initial page that gets rendered on the Expo app?

+We recommend you familiarize yourself with how Expo Router handles routing on [their docs](https://docs.expo.dev/router/introduction/).
+In a fresh Takeout project, the initial page would be on `apps/expo/app/(tabs)/index.tsx`.